 I am not saying we do not need a penetrating strike aircraft at all; we just need it less and less.

-Whilst this is very true for those instances when you need that last drop of performance the reality is these instances are becoming less and less and whilst we might reap the commonality rewards of using the high end kit for low end jobs the funding reality of a finite budget means we suffer from reduced quantities, the so called procurement death spiral where increasingly expensive kit can only be obtained in increasingly small quantities, which makes the unit cost go up and, you get the picture.
+Whilst this is very true for those instances when you need that last drop of performance the reality is these instances are becoming less and less and whilst we might reap the commonality rewards of using the high-end kit for low-end jobs the funding reality of a finite budget means we suffer from reduced quantities, the so-called procurement death spiral where the increasingly expensive kit can only be obtained in increasingly small quantities, which makes the unit cost go up and, you get the picture.

 There comes a tipping point where ruthless commonality actually starts costing you real money because you are, to coin a phrase, doing your weekly shopping the Ferrari.

-There must surely come a point where the cost of using a range of equipment, even taking into account the penalty of developing and maintaining such a capability, is cheaper than using a a single swing role type.
+There must surely come a point where the cost of using a range of equipment, even taking into account the penalty of developing and maintaining such a capability, is cheaper than using a single swing-role type.